Insidiae/perpetual-testing-initiative/Round 1/log.md

 Today's highlight is the Accordion Component, made interactive with the (Flexible) Compound Components pattern and using CSS variables to easily apply dynamic styles with Styled Components!

 **Link to work:** [Components and Layout Patterns Demo](https://github.com/Insidiae/jonas-html-css-course/tree/main/components-and-layout-patterns)

+### Day 33: Tuesday, March 15th, 2022

+**Today's Progress**: Finished the Module 4 lessons in CSS for Javascript Developers.

+**Thoughts:** Today's basically just a review of Flexbox for me, and I'm glad to say that I've still got it, baby!
+I did also pick up some nifty tricks from the module exercises and improved my overall understanding of Flexbox as a whole.

+**Link to work:** N/A, all progress was done through the course platform!